 A powerful somatic method and embodiment practice, designed to help clear stress, regulate the nervous system, boost creativity and restore vitality.
 It involves tracking physical sensations, emotions and thoughts in the body and following them with continuous movement.

 The method combines elements of polyvagal theory, trauma-informed therapy, nervous system regulation and central channel energy work.
 It supports the nervous system, the body, and both the conscious and subconscious mind to repair itself and recover homeostasis.

-It’s not a fitness class.
-It’s not a yoga class.
-It's not a dance.
+It’s not a fitness practice.
+It’s not yoga.
+It's not dance.
 If we had to categorise it, we’d call it a moving meditation or a body-based mindfulness practice.
 It can be practiced at any age, fitness level and mobility.

 The Non-Linear Movement Method® is facilitated on a mat or blanket.
 Participants dress similar to a Yoga or Dance Class, in comfortable, non-restrictive clothing.

 Classes are hosted on Zoom so you can practice in the comfort of your own space.
 You can have your camera off so you can engage with your own processes without being observed.